-- Reading at least 4 times a week and recording on 'Boom Reader' - Learning times tables using Times Tables Rockstars (continuing with 2, 5 and 10 and learning of multiplication facts 3, 4, 6, 7, 8, 9, 11 when ready) - ♣ A spelling list will be provided each week on a specific day and tested on the following week - 🖶 Termly Project Challenge to support their understanding of their current project.
+- lacktriangle Reading at least 4 times a week and recording in a home school reading log. - Learning times tables using Times Tables Rockstars (continuing with 2, 5 and 10 and learning of multiplication facts 3, 4, 6, 7, 8, 9, 11 when ready) - ♣ A spelling list will be provided each week on a specific day and tested on the following week - lacktriangle Termly Project Challenge to support their understanding of their current project.